 LocalPersistenceMap

-When developing browser based Flex application SharedObject provides just about everything one needs to facilitate local persistence of application data.
-SharedObject is restricted by certain rules governed by the Flash Player Security Model, however it is very efficient for general use.
+When developing browser based Flex applications, SharedObject provides just about everything one needs to facilitate local persistence of application data.
+While being somewhat restricted by certain rules governed by the Flash Player Security Model, in general, it provides a rather simple solution for most needs.

 The data property of a SharedObject provides read/write access to the underlying data which is persisted to the SharedObject.
 Personally, I prefer to have a consistent API available when working with dynamic objects, thus I developed the IMap interface.